[node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name] [node:title] | [site:name]

 Among the comments on Ukraine that were released are:

-Concerning war in Ukraine, all states must act in a manner consistent with purposes and principles of UN charter in its entirety;
+Concerning [the] war in Ukraine, all states must act in a manner consistent with [the] purposes and principles of [the] UN charter in its entirety;

-On war in Ukraine, all states must refrain from threat or use of force to seek territorial acquisition against territorial integrity and sovereignty or political independence of any state;
+On [the] war in Ukraine, all states must refrain from [the] threat or use of force to seek territorial acquisition against [the] territorial integrity and sovereignty or political independence of any state;

-On war in Ukraine, use or threat of use of nuclear weapons is inadmissible;
+On [the] war in Ukraine, [the] use or threat of use of nuclear weapons is inadmissible;

 On the Ukraine crisis, “there were different views and assessments of the situation”.